-Another example is training a \ac{NN} to predict link bandwidth in an 802.11 mesh network \cite{oriol2012available}.
-As inputs the authors propose using the averages of important \ac{PHY} and \ac{MAC} metrics: \ac{SNR}, transmission time, \ac{MCS}, and re-transmission rate.
-The approach is able to accurately predict link bandwidth, which can then be used as a routing metric.
+Another example is training an \ac{NN} to predict link bandwidth in an 802.11 mesh network \cite{oriol2012available}.
+The inputs are the averages of important \ac{PHY} and \ac{MAC} metrics: \ac{SNR}, transmission time, \ac{MCS}, and re-transmission rate.
+The approach accurately predicts link bandwidth, which can then be used as a routing metric.

 Link quality prediction is also the topic of a paper by \textcite{botelorenzo2018online}.
-Based on an extensive dataset from an existing 802.11-based community \ac{WMN}, they evaluated four \ac{ML} algorithms for regression (online perception, on-line regression trees with options, fast incremental model trees with drift detection, and adaptive model rules).
-Only the first of these was able to outperform a simple baseline and only under certain circumstances.
-This lead to the design of a hybrid algorithm, which supports the thesis that applying \ac{ML} is not a straightforward approach.
+Based on an extensive dataset from an existing 802.11-based community \ac{WMN}, four \ac{ML} algorithms for regression (online perception, online regression trees with options, fast incremental model trees with drift detection, and adaptive model rules) are evaluated.
+Only the first of these outperforms a simple baseline and only under certain circumstances.
+This leads to the design of a hybrid algorithm, which supports the thesis that applying \ac{ML} is not a straightforward approach.

-For heterogeneous (WiFi and \ac{LTE}) mesh networks, the routing protocol can be enhanced by Q-learning for \ac{RAT} selection \cite{alsaadi2016routing}.
-In this approach, each node performs observations as follows: LTE link quality is based on network load (measured through buffer occupancy), WiFi link quality -- according to the current \ac{PHY} transmission rate.
+For heterogeneous (Wi-Fi and \ac{LTE}) mesh networks, the routing protocol is enhanced by Q-learning for \ac{RAT} selection \cite{alsaadi2016routing}.
+Each node performs observations as follows: LTE link quality is determined by network load (measured through buffer occupancy), Wi-Fi link quality -- according to the current \ac{PHY} transmission rate.
 Through appropriate \ac{RAT} selection, nodes can observe up to 200\% throughput increase compared to the single-technology case.

 Finally, we comment on the dedicated 802.11s amendment for mesh networks.
 Among its features, it introduced \ac{MAC}-layer routing called \textit{path selection} in the form of the \ac{HWMP}.
-However, our literature review did not identify any papers directly related to applying \ac{ML} for improving the performance of either \ac{HWMP} or other 802.11s functionalities.
-A paper on network topology inference uses external sensors and an \ac{ML} approach to infer the topology of a simulated 802.11s network, but no specific mesh functionalities are considered \cite{testi2019machine}.
+However, our literature review did not identify any papers directly related to applying \ac{ML} for improving the performance of either \ac{HWMP} or other 802.11s functionalities. \textcite{testi2019machine} analyze network topology inference using external sensors for a simulated 802.11s network, but no specific mesh functionalities are considered.
 The lack of dedicated 802.11s research is most likely the result of the limited deployment of 802.11s by the industry.